 A solid foundation leads to success.
-That’s why our study skills program in Manitoba emphasizes skills and strategies that students can use at school right away — and, eventually, continue using them to succeed at university and in professional settings.
-Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
-We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.
+With our study skills program in Manitoba, students can develop important skills and strategies that are relevant in the classroom immediately, and can also be applied in university and career settings later on.
+At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
+Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.

-- How to manage time and workloads more effectively.
+- How to manage workloads and schedules better.

-- Proven strategies for short-term and long-term target setting.
+- Strategies for short-term and long-term goal setting.

-- Techniques for planning and managing large projects.
+- Techniques for project planning, tracking and management.

 - Organizational methods for effective personal study areas and efficient approaches to homework.